derwebcoder/lead/README.md

   - No. You can use Lead to virtually create any deployment package you wish (e.g. .tar.gz, .rpm, .deb, etc.).
 But you have to install Docker to be able to run Lead.
 - Does Lead take care of dependency management or compile my source code?
   - No, not directly.
 For dependency management, compilation etc. you still have to use tools like Maven, Composer, npm, etc. But Lead can run these tools for you and will help you using these in an reproducable environment.
 So instead of for example running `mvn clean package` and afterwards `tar -czf product.tar.gz target/*.jar` you can automate these steps using Lead and for example could just run `lead package` (given that you created a job named `package` inside your `pipeline.py` which does this).
+- Why "Lead"?
+  - I was looking for a word which is not too far from the idea of a pipeline.
+But at the same time it should be short, as it should be fast and easy to type.
+So I started with the word "pipeline".
+A translation to german returns  (besides others) the word "Leitung".
+Translating this back to english returns "lead".

 # Warning Notice